Cobb County DUI Lawyers

 • Attending a college or school at which they are regularly enrolled as a student;

-• Attending regularly scheduled sessions or meetings of support organizations for persons who have an addiction or abuse problems related to alcohol or drugs, which organizations are recognized by the commissioner;
+• Attending regularly scheduled sessions or meetings of support organizations for persons who have addiction or abuse problems related to alcohol or drugs, which organizations are recognized by the commissioner;

 • Attending under court order any driver education or improvement school or alcohol or drug program or course approved by the court which entered the judgment of conviction resulting in suspension of his or her driver’s license by the (DDS) commissioner;